-It looks like using VPNhub for torrenting isn’t really viable.
+It looks like VPNhub isn’t really viable for torrenting.

 The thing here is that Pornhub has gone out of their way to make VPNhub as legitimate as possible.
 So the T&Cs for VPNhub actually state that it can’t be used for “hacking, cracking or distribution of counterfeit software,” not to mention “copyright infringement.”

 This would seem to rule out most torrenting.
 Moreover, while we’ve been able to get torrent running on VPNhub, the performance just isn’t as good as alternatives like TorGuard, which specializes in P2P downloading.

 Online censorship in China and elsewhere

 VPNhub has been blocked by the Chinese government.

 Sadly, VPNhub won’t allow Chinese internet users to access forbidden websites.

 While using it in some heavily restricted environments such might work, VPNhub admits that its service is blocked in the following states:

 - Saudi Arabia